30 Questions to ask estate agents when selling your home

 If they can't distinguish a clear difference, then well done, chances are they were trying to 'pull a fast one' and you've just caught them out.

-On average, estate agent selling fees in the UK sit at 1.42% including VAT (Which?).
+On average, the estate agent selling fees in the UK sits at 1.42% including VAT (Which?).
 So, if you get an agent charging you less than 1% straight out of the bag (unless your property is of high value) be suspicious and ask them why.
-Equally, if an agent comes in at 2% or over, ask them to clarify why their fees is so steep.
+Equally, if an agent comes in at 2% or over, ask them to clarify why their fees are so steep.

-TOP TIP: Providing you negotiate well and you've already contacted a 'sell house fast' company like us, we’d recommend going with an agent who charges percentage based fees.
-Reason being that unlike those who charge a flat fee, these agents are going in most cases negotiate for a higher offer (larger sale price = steeper fee).
+TOP TIP: Providing you negotiate well and you've already contacted a 'sell house fast' company like us, we’d recommend going with an agent who charges percentage-based fees.
+The reason is that unlike those who charge a flat fee, these agents are going in most cases negotiate for a higher offer (larger sale price = steeper fee).
 So yes, mind-bending as it sounds, a cheaper up-front fee could actually end up costing you more money in the long run!